 Moving Musical Instruments

-At Francis Moving Co., we pride ourselves on being a family-owned business committed to delivering customer satisfaction with affordable moving rates.
-For over 30 years, Francis Moving Co. has continued to provide residential moving services, including musical instruments, all across the Greater Toronto Area and Southern Ontario.
+At Francis Movers, we pride ourselves on being a family-owned business committed to delivering customer satisfaction with affordable moving rates.
+For over 30 years, we have provided residential moving services, including musical instruments, all across the Greater Toronto Area and Southern Ontario.
 When it comes to your musical instruments, such as pianos, guitars, cellos, violins, etc., we understand their value to you and take every care in their moving.
 Here are a few tips to safeguard your instruments while they travel:

 - Stringed instruments like cellos, guitars, and violins, are more fragility than other instruments, which makes them tricky to ship.
 Adverse weather conditions can also warp the wood.
 To prevent cracking or warping, take the following steps: loosen the instrument’s strings enough that the temperature won’t strain them; where applicable, loosen the bow’s hairs for the same reasons and turn all the tuning keys parallel with the headstock so nothing can snap them off; add some extra padding, but do not use shredded paper or packing peanuts because these items could get inside your instrument; better yet, purchase a hard case to keep your instrument safe from moisture and falls.